Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b: Methodology

-The data in Table \ref{table:linelistdata} has been converted into cross-sections and k-tables to feed them into \textsc{TauREx} by \citet{19Chubbetal}, as part of the ExoMolOP database \footnote{\url{http://www.exomol.com/data/data-types/opacity/}}.
+The data in Table \ref{table:linelistdata} were converted into cross-sections and k-tables by \citet{19Chubbetal} in order to feed them into \textsc{TauREx} as part of the ExoMolOP database \footnote{\url{http://www.exomol.com/data/data-types/opacity/}}.
 In this study, we have used the k-tables with $R{=}\frac{\Delta \lambda}{\lambda}{=}300$.
 A k-table provides the absorption coefficient as a function of wavelength for a certain temperature and pressure.

-Furthermore, \textsc{TauREx} includes the continuum opacity caused by collision-induced absorption (CIA) of H$_2$-H$_2$ and H$_2$-He pairs and a parametrization for the opacity caused by particle scattering.
+Furthermore, \textsc{TauREx} includes the continuum opacity caused by collision-induced absorption (CIA) of H$_2$-H$_2$ and H$_2$-He pairs and a parametrisation for the opacity caused by particle scattering.
 This represents the interaction between radiation and aerosols, thus quantifying the influence of clouds and hazes.
-For small atmospheric particles compared to the wavelength of the incoming light, there is the strong $\mathrm{\lambda}^{-4}$ dependence of Rayleigh scattering.
+For atmospheric particles that are small relative to the wavelength of the incoming light, there is a strong $\mathrm{\lambda}^{-4}$ dependence of Rayleigh scattering.
 The opacity due to Rayleigh scattering is based on pre-computed cross-sections \citep{hollis2013}.
-Besides that, an optically thick, gray cloud cover would lead to a flat opacity as a function of $\mathrm{\lambda}$ and is modelled via the cloud top-pressure $\mathrm{P_{cl}}$. \textsc{TauREx} also contains a more complex cloud model that parametrizes the opacity due to the scattering of light by spherical particles, following Mie theory \citep{lee2013}.
-This parametrization was tried but not found to be significant.
+Besides that, an optically thick grey cloud cover would lead to a flat opacity as a function of $\mathrm{\lambda}$ and is modelled via the cloud top-pressure $\mathrm{P_{cl}}$. \textsc{TauREx} also contains a more complex cloud model that parametrises the opacity due to the scattering of light by spherical particles, following the Mie theory \citep{lee2013}.
+This parametrisation was tried but not found to be significant.